ClinicalGenomicsGBG/PARCA/README.md

 # PaRCA
-## Pathogen Research in Clinical Applications
+## Pathogen detection for Research and Clinical Applications

 ---
 ## Prerequisites: